 Interactive lesson mission (Complete reading of the lesson is graded, and this is confirmed by finishing the informal assessment inside the lesson)

-Quiz mission (Graded)

-Editor mission (Graded)

-Emulator mission (Graded)

 Submodule 6 Essential Question (Purpose):

 Repeat this section for every mission.

 Write the essential question learners should explore during this lesson.
 Write the purpose as a question that will be answered throughout the mission.
 Ie. Why is Python important for Machine Learning?